Saturday 22.10.2022

 Use two fingers to zoom, move, or rotate the map.

-Floor plan of Gürzenich: Ground Floor PC Pool / Internet Registration Speakers Ready Room Go to Basement Go to Basement Go to First Floor Go to First Floor Kleiner Saal Marsilius Saal Foyer (Ground Floor) Gürzenich: Ground Floor
+Floor plan of Gürzenich: Ground Floor PC Pool / Internet Registration Speakers Ready Room Go to First Floor Go to Basement Go to First Floor Go to Basement Kleiner Saal Marsilius Saal Foyer (Ground Floor) Gürzenich: Ground Floor

 Gürzenich: First Floor